joshjanjua/joshjanjua.github.io/README.md

 # Data Science Portfolio by Josh Janjua

-This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
-A separate category is for separate projects.
+This portfolio is a compilation of projects which I created for data structuring, data analysis, or machine learning.

 ## Data Cleaning/Structuring